 While breed does play a big part in a dog’s hard-wiring, it’s important to remember that they are individuals just like you and me: there are lazy border collies and hyper bulldogs out there just waiting to be given a chance.
 Maybe what you really need, or want, is some lovable mutt to bring into your home?
 That’s great too!
 When choosing a new family member, research is key.
 When you’ve settled on the right type of dog for your family, consider adopting from a local shelter: PAWS, Everett Animal Shelter, and NOAH.

 When you find that perfect furry baby for your family, TAILored Pet Services is ready to help with your mid-day dog walking and/or potty break needs.
 We offer numerous monthly packages so your dog doesn’t have to hold it until you come home from work.
-Visit our monthly rates page for more information.
+Contact us for more information.